metaleap/gerbil-lsp/lsp/notes.md

   - if a fixnum or char literal: the value in the base of decimal, octal, hex
   - any other infos / metadata already lying around for free
 - the _range_ (start-and-end-pos in the source file) of the actual form / AST node that the above doc-tips apply to

+## _`can-rename`_

+Args:
+- the current source file path
+- the current _position_ (see note at intro of part 2. above)

+Results:
+- if nothing to rename at the position: `#f`
+- else: the _range_ of the identifier at the position

+## _`rename`_

+Workspace-wide def rename.

+Args:
+- the current source file path
+- the current _position_ (see note at intro of part 2. above)
+- the new name (throw if syntactically invalid ident)

+Results:
+- `#f` or `(void)` if new name is identical to old name (clients will likely check usually)
+- else: a hash-table or alist where
+  - the _value_ is a list of edit operations to apply client-side to one specific source file
+  - the _key_ is that source file's path